-- 10.8 Car parking standards are required to ensure new developments provide an adequate level of off-street parking to meet the needs they generate and are not detrimental to the surrounding areas.
+10.8 Car parking standards are required to ensure new developments provide an adequate level of off-street parking to meet the needs they generate and are not detrimental to the surrounding areas.
 New developments will need to provide car parking spaces that comply with the relevant standards.
-Generally, development will only be permitted where it complies with Kent County Council's (KCC) current Parking Standards in KCC's Interim Guidance Note 3 (IGN3) to the Kent Design Guide or any superseding standards. - of non-car alternatives and the proximity of key services, shops and jobs.
+Generally, development will only be permitted where it complies with Kent County Council's (KCC) current Parking Standards in KCC's Interim Guidance Note 3 (IGN3) to the Kent Design Guide or any superseding standards.

+10.9 A flexible approach is required to reflect the availability of non-car alternatives and the proximity of key services, shops and jobs.
 The provision of car clubs on new developments can allow flexibility in car parking standards.
 We encourage new major developments in the District's towns to include car club spaces where feasible.

-Policy T3

-Vehicle Parking
+Policy T3 Vehicle Parking

-- Compliance with the current KCC vehicle parking standards in Interim Guidance Note 3 to the Kent Design Guide (or any subsequent replacement); - Vehicle parking to be conveniently located to and overseen by the development; - Developments to be well screened and integrate soft landscaping improving visual amenity; - For residential developments with unallocated parking spaces, sufficient space provided for electric vehicle charging points; - For non-residential developments, sufficient space within the site for the parking, unloading, loading of goods and manoeuvring of vehicles delivering and collecting goods; - Bicycle parking to meet minimum standards with greater provision where feasible.
+- Guide (or any subsequent replacement); - Vehicle parking to be conveniently located to and overseen by the development; - Developments to be well screened and integrate soft landscaping improving visual amenity; - For residential developments with unallocated parking spaces, sufficient space provided for electric vehicle charging points; - For non-residential developments, sufficient space within the site for the parking, unloading, loading of goods and manoeuvring of vehicles delivering and collecting goods; - Bicycle parking to meet minimum standards with greater provision where feasible.